 We fully understand the nature of construction and scheduling issues that arise.
 But if we can work together on a decision to move forward, or not, on a cold weather paving project, perhaps it will create a better outcome for everyone.

 Contact Bituminous Roadways Today

-For more than 70 years, Bituminous Roadways has been paving Twin Cities roadways, parking lots and trails.
+For more than 75 years, Bituminous Roadways has been paving Twin Cities roadways, parking lots, and trails.
 It’s our experience that equates to quality outcomes with any paving project.